 Another quick under 15 minutes dish from start to finish, shrimp stir-fry with black bean sauce is our instant meal solution on any cold or rainy day.

-Ingredients are all always available in our fridge: shrimp, sweet onion and a bunch of things to make our delicious thickening sauce.
+Ingredients are all always available in our fridge: shrimp, sweet onion, and a bunch of things to make our delicious thickening sauce.
 Speaking of the sauce, if you can’t find black bean sauce, using oyster sauce is fine.
-Though the best flavor is a combination of both black bean sauce, oyster sauce and sesame oil flavored chicken stock.
+Though the best flavor is a combination of both black bean sauce, oyster sauce, and sesame oil flavored chicken stock.

 To spice up the flavor, ground pepper can not be omitted.
-Though, if you can take the heat, a little red hot chili would be even better, especially in cold season.
+Though, if you can take the heat, a little red hot chili would be even better, especially in the cold season.

 Recipe for Shrimp stir-fry with black bean sauce